taboca/node-api-auth-example/README.md

 * You can then sign this new envelope using the clientSign.js > request-signed.json
 * turn on your server "API", the serverCheck.js
 * Call.sh

+Notice that this assumes the signed data is a string within a JSON value, the envelope